AlanAquinas/JuldizLab2Android/README.md

 4. Implementation of search functionality for enhanced user experience.
 5. Ensuring a responsive and user-friendly interface.

-## Application Structure

-The project structure is organized as follows:

-- **app** folder contains the main application code.
-- **assets** folder includes external resources such as images or data files.
-- **src** directory holds the Java/Kotlin source code.
-- **res** directory contains Android resources such as layouts, strings, and drawables.

 ## How to Use

 1. Clone the repository to your local machine.